-The AC input boxes with circuit breaker are located in the upper left rear of the system and expander cabinets (see Figure A-1).
-An AC input box accepts three-phase power; the three leftmost indicators on the circuit breaker show the state of each pole (one pole per phase).
+The AC input box with circuit breaker is located in the upper left rear of the cabinet (see Figure A-1).
+The AC input box accepts three-phase power; the three leftmost indicators on the circuit breaker show the state of each pole (one pole per phase).
 If an indicator is green, the pole is in the off position or tripped due to an overload.
 If an indicator is red, the pole is in the on position and is not tripped.